Symmetry broken states in an ensemble of globally coupled pendulums: Nature of symmetry breaking in a system of coupled pendulums

-We study the rotational dynamics of an ensemble of $N$ globally coupled identical pendulums (index $n$).
+We study the rotational dynamics of an ensemble of $N$ globally coupled identical pendulum-like oscillators (index $n$).
 The setup we employ can be considered as a generalization of the standard Kuramoto model, which takes into account the inertia and the intrinsic nonlinearity of the structural elements.
+The nonlinearity in the form of sinus was chosen because it is rather typical for many real systems indicated above.
 In this case, the evolution of the generalized coordinate $\varphi_n(t)$ of the $n$-th unit belonging to such a community is given by

 where $\lambda$ is the damping coefficient responsible for all the dissipative processes in the system, $\gamma$ is a constant external force identical for all pendulums, $K$ characterizes the strength of global coupling between the oscillators in the discussed group.